atomodev/soda/README.md

 The following steps will get you up and running with Soda.

 - download the repository
-- move to the soda_app folder
+- setup a supabase project
-- download Supabase with curl https://unpkg.com/@supabase/supabase-js@2.10.0/dist/umd/supabase.js > globals/externals/supabase.js
+- add or change the supabase url and key to the soda_app/globals/scripts/sodaapp.js file

 ## Application structure